 Care staff completed a visit log after each visit and we saw that entries were detailed and described the care that had been given and how the person was feeling.
-There were entries that were not legible in one of the files we looked at in the persons own home.
-We discussed the importance of legible records with the registered manager and was told that staff were being supported and that training was taking place to ensure records were legible.
+We discussed the importance of legible records with the registered manager and were told that staff would be supported and that training would take place to ensure records were legible if required or requested by a carer.

-One person whose relative used the service and lived with them told us "I explained what I wanted for my relative, I met with the manager who was very caring and I agreed with the care they would provide.
-This care has been provided for a long time.
-The only issue is that there are quite a lot of different staff visit.
+One person who used the service told us "I explained what I wanted, I met with the registered manager who was very caring and I agreed with the care I wanted.
 There's a visit diary the carers write in.
-I have access to read that at any time if I wish too".
+I have access to read that at any time if I wish".

 We asked how staff liaises with any community services on behalf of the people receiving care.
 All staff told us they would call a doctor/ emergency services if they had concerns.
-They would always notify the managers or coordinators of any actions taken and record in the daily record actions taken and the outcome.
+They would always notify the provider and registered manager of any actions taken and record in the daily record actions taken and the outcome.
 We were able to see how the service was able to contact relevant people to provide appropriate treatment and we saw how the service worked appropriately with other agencies.